 - 14 GRIEVANCE PROCEDURE All grievances shall be handled in accordance with the following procedures.
 Related grievances may be consolidated and processed as a single issue.
 Every effort will be made to resolve the grievance at the lowest possible level.
-The steps follow: - a) Step 1: The employee or representative shall present his/her grievance to his/her supervisor within 10 days of the act or omission giving rise to it.
+The steps follow: - a) Step 1: The employee or representative shall present his/her grievance to his/her supervisor within ten (10) days of the act or omission giving rise to it.
 If the supervisor cannot make an immediate solution satisfactory to both parties, the employee shall resume his/her regular duties.
-If the dispute involves the employee's workload or schedule, he/she shall continue to work as assigned until the dispute shall be resolved; - b) Step 2: The employees shall prepare a written statement of the grievance which shall be submitted to the department head.
+If the dispute involves the employee's workload or schedule, he/she shall continue to work as assigned until the dispute shall be resolved; - b)Step 2: The employees shall prepare a written statement of the grievance which shall be submitted to the department head.
 The grievance shall state the complaint and the action requested.
-The department head shall, within five work days of receipt, attempt to negotiate a settlement or adjustment of the grievance with the employee.
-If a satisfactory settlement cannot be reached within said period, the department head shall render a written decision within five work days, and forward a copy of the decision and the grievance to all parties and to the appointing authority: and - c) Step 3: The appointing authority shall then attempt to negotiate a settlement or adjustment of the grievance with the employee during a period of five work days after receipt of the decision of the department head or during such longer period as the parties may agree upon.
-If a satisfactory settlement cannot be reached within said period, the appointing authority shall render a final written decision within five working days after the end of the said period and deliver a copy to all parties. - 14-2 DISCRIMINATION COMPLAINT PROCEDURE All discrimination complaints shall be handled in accordance with the Town's Affirmative Action Program.
+The department head shall, within five (5) work daysworkdays of receipt, attempt to negotiate a settlement or adjustment of the grievance with the employee.
+If a satisfactory settlement cannot be reached within said period, the department head shall render a written decision within five (5) work daysworkdays, and forward a copy of the decision and the grievance to all parties and to the appointing authority; and, - c) Step 3: The appointing authority shall then attempt to negotiate a settlement or adjustment of the grievance with the employee during a period of five (5)work daysworkdays after receipt of the decision of the department head or during such longer period as the parties may agree upon.
+If a satisfactory settlement cannot be reached within said period, the appointing authority shall render a final written decision within five (5) workdays after the end of the said period and deliver a copy to all parties. - 14-2 DISCRIMINATION COMPLAINT PROCEDURE AllComplaints alleging discrimination complaints shall be handled in accordance with the Town's Affirmative Action Program Nondiscrimination Policy.